Streamline-Precision-Apps/abbccc/READMEJune-Devun.md

 today spent awhile data proofing and make sure that the db2.0 is doing well.
 I realized that there were some errors.
 I then worked with sean on potential update and implentation on the app.
 After trial and error I found a video that solves the problems that we had.
 After that I altered the data so that the seed was alright. then went into teh my team and looked at ways to search the set for the edit button.
 As far as view Team is concerned.
 It is solved but needs adjustment for editing the teams hours which will take a bit

 7/12/2024
 finished the view team section today, all errors are gone and have a filtered option working for prisma, also worked with sean through them and mad the select handle changes rather then a button.
+Times are working as well.